 He is believed to have about 40 tattoos but that hasn't stopped David Beckham from making another trip to the tattoo parlour.
-The retired football player has had a new inking of an eagle done just under his left armpit – the third in a matter of weeks.
+The retired football player has had a new inking of an eagle done just under his left armpit – his third new tattoo in a matter of weeks.

-David gave fans a close-up view of his latest body art, by debuting a photo on Instagram as he usually does.
+David gave fans a close-up view of his latest body art, by debuting a photo on Instagram.
 "Just another...
-RISE ABOVE @shamrocksocialclub," he captioned the artsy shot.
+RISE ABOVE @shamrocksocialclub," he captioned the arty shot.

 CLICK ON PHOTO TO ENLARGE

 David Beckham is believed to have about 40 tattoos

 The 40-year-old went back to his favourite tattoo parlour in Hollywood where he had the etching done by celebrity tattoo artist Mark Mahoney at the Shamrock Social Club.

 It was the same venue where just last week David chose to have the words "Pretty Lady" inked above a pre-existing tattoo of "Harper", which was designed in honour of his four-year-old daughter.

 "Mine are all about the people in my life, my wife and sons," David explained of his tattoos

 The family man, who has four children with his fashion designer wife Victoria Beckham, has previously opened up about his extensive body art, and how each inking has a special meaning to him.